cwkang1998/Playing-with-p5-Workshop/README.md

 Great, the code works as expected.

 Now, we use a `random` function to generate a random number for us, from 0-255 so that we can randomly assign a value to red, green and blue making a random colour.
-Let's use the key "s" as the button that allows us to switch colours.
+Let's use the space key as the button that allows us to switch colours.

 ```javascript
 let x = 320;